alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 - cattle
 - sheep and goats
 - poultry and hatching eggs
 - pigs
 - non-domestic ungulates

 You must follow the conditions in the general licence.

 Some general licences must also travel with the consignment - check the licence that applies to the animals you’re importing.

-Contact the [APHA](#Contact-APHA) Centre for International Trade: Carlisle to find out which legislation applies.
+Contact the [APHA](#Contact-APHA) Centre for International Trade Carlisle to find out which legislation applies.

-[Many animal products must come from establishments that are approved to export into the EU.]
+Many animal products must come from establishments that are approved to export into the EU.

 ### Quarantine controls